-Converse came out with an updated version of the All Star in 2016, which was very similar to the classic canvas Chuck, but it had small improvements throughout.
-I've got some of them and absolutely love them.
+Converse came out with an updated version of the All Star in 2016, which was very similar to the classic canvas Chuck, but it had small (and not so small!) improvements throughout.
+I've got at least three of them (some probably didn't survive Hurricane Harvey flooding, I haven't been through all my recovered sneakers yet) and absolutely love them.
 I've got a digital camera, but I've not yet taken pictures of them.
-Something to do in my retirement other than eat, sleep, clean the house, donate platelets, read Facebook and GasBuddy, pay bills, and watch the news!
+Something to do in my retirement other than eat, sleep, clean the house, donate platelets, read Facebook and GasBuddy, pay bills, update this Web site, and watch the news!

 Back to the top of Charlie's Sneaker Pages!

 Charlie's Sneaker Pages copyright 1995-2017 by Charles L. Perrin.

 READERS PLEASE NOTE: Names of athletic shoe manufacturers, shoe styles, and technologies may be trademarked by the manufacturers.
 Charlie's Sneaker Pages uses these names solely to describe the shoes with the same familiar nomenclature used by the manufacturer and recognized by the reader.